 Get exclusive member benefits & effect social change.
 Join Today

 An electrocardiogram is quick, painless, and harmless.
 After you change into a gown, a technician attaches 12 to 15 soft electrodes with a gel to your chest, arms, and legs.
 The technician may have to shave small areas to ensure the electrodes stick properly to your skin.
-Each electrode is about the size of quarter.
+Each electrode is about the size of a quarter.
 These electrodes are attached to electrical leads (wires), which are then attached to the EKG machine.

 After the procedure, the electrodes are removed and discarded.